How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 Step 3: Choose Your Deposit Path — DBP Direct or Private Bank

-This is a decision that matters more than most articles acknowledge, because the two paths have completely different mechanics — and only one of them works if you are still outside the Philippines.
+This is a decision that matters more than most guides acknowledge, because the two paths have completely different mechanics.
+Only one of them works if you are still outside the Philippines.

 Option A: Development Bank of the Philippines (DBP) — The Direct Method

 DBP is the government partner bank for SRRV deposits and the only route that does not require you to be physically present in the Philippines to remit funds.
-Instead of opening an account in your own name, you remit the deposit directly to the PRA's own account at DBP, using specific instructions the PRA will provide — including the PRA's account number and a remittance purpose field that must include your full name (exactly as it appears in your passport) and date of birth.
+Instead of opening an account in your own name, you remit the deposit directly to the PRA's own account at DBP, using specific instructions the PRA will provide.
+These include the PRA's account number and a remittance purpose field that must include your full name (exactly as it appears in your passport) and date of birth.

 Once DBP confirms receipt, they issue a notarised Bank Certification directly to the PRA on your behalf.
 You do not need a Letter of Introduction for this route.